rahra/onioncat/README.md

   I2P and in case of Tor it is used together with the HSv3 variant.

   **OCAT\_DOMAIN**
-  This variable contains the TLD appendix which is .onion for Tor .b32.i2p for I2P.
+  This variable contains the TLD appendix which is .onion for Tor and .b32.i2p for I2P.

 * **-f** _config file_
   Read initial configuration from _config file_.